kirm/sip.js/doc/api.markdown

 * `tls_port` - port for TLS transport to listen on.
 5061 by default.
 * `publicAddress`, `hostname` - address and hostname to be used within sip.js generated local uris and via headers.
 Sip.js will use `options.publicAddress` when it's defined, then fallback to `options.hostname` and the fallback to value returned by node.js `os.hostname()` API.
-* `ws_port` - port for WebSocket transport to listen on.
-Required to enable WebSocket transport. (no default provided)
+* `ws_port` - port for WebSockets transport.
+To enable WebSockets transport, this field is required; no default provided.

 `onRequest` - callback to be called on new request arrival.
 It is expected to be a function of two arguments